 If necessary, you can create a simple 1k.bin file for testing with:

 # dd if=/dev/zero of=1kb.bin bs=1024 count=1/span>

 top in CPU view mode (by pressing

-- Small (1-2KB) responses and one response per connection will increase CPU load.
+Small (1–2 KB) responses and 1 response per connection increase CPU load.

-- 1GB for OS and other general needs.
+Allocate 1 GB for OS and other general needs.

-The rest is divided among Nginx buffers, socket buffers, and virtual memory cache.
-Rough estimate is 1MB per connection.
+The rest is divided among NGINX Plus buffers, socket buffers, and virtual memory cache, with a rough estimate of 1 MB per connection.

 proxy_bufferssize should be chosen to avoid disk i/o.
 If response size is larger than (